 The recruitment on technical and administrative posts is carried out in accordance with approved recruitment rules and prevailing Government policies.
 Being the scientific department the proportion of administrative posts is very low as compared with scientific staff.
 All administrative cadres ranging from BPS-19 to BPS-5 carry only 5% of the total sanctioned strength.

-The total manpower working in all grades and cadres is 2180. at present, there are 1965 sanctioned posts in BPS-1 to BPS-15 irrespective of their technical/administrative cadre.
-In officers cadre (both technical/administrative) the sanctioned strength is 215 in BPS-16 and above.
-The detailed analysis of available human resources is given in Table-1 and Table-2.
+The total manpower working in all grades and cadres is above 2520 at present, there are 2166 sanctioned posts in BPS-1 to BPS-15 irrespective of their technical/administrative cadre.
+In officers cadre (both technical/administrative) the sanctioned strength is 354 in BPS-16 and above.

 NETWORK OF VARIOUS DISCIPLINES OF PAK.
 MET.
 DEPARTMENT

-A brief description of the operational offices of Pakistan Meteorological Department included in the above mentioned organizational setup is given below.
+To fulfil its responsibilities, PMD has established operational and specialized centres that develop operational products for the benefit of disaster managers, planners and communities.
+A brief description of the operational and specialized centres of Pakistan Meteorological Department included in the above mentioned organizational setup are given below.

 1) FLOOD FORECASSTING DIVISION LAHORE (FFD)

-This centre was established in 1978 with the collabration of UNDP.
-The operations of this centre are backed by the following components.
+This centre was established in 1978 with the collaboration of UNDP.
+The operations of this centre are backed by the following objectives;

 b) QUANTITATIVE PRECIPITATION MEASUREMENT (QPM) RADAR.